 Observational Studies.
-We identified eight observational studies evaluating the risk of long-acting opioids in 1190 patients with non-cancer pain.
-10, 26, 34, 41-45 All were rated poor-quality for adverse event assessment except one, 10 which was rated fair (Evidence Table 2.4).
-For six of the eight studies, independently assigned quality rating scores were identical between two reviewers.
-For two studies, quality rating scores differed by one 46 or two 10 point; in neither case did this difference result in a change in overall quality rating.
-The single study rated fair-quality 10 met only four out of seven predefined quality assessment criteria.
+We identified ten observational studies (eight reviewed in the original report) evaluating the risk of long-acting opioids in 1490 patients with non-cancer pain.
+11, 23, 24, 36, 44, 52-56 All were rated poor-quality for adverse event assessment except one, 11 which was rated fair (Evidence Table 2.4).
+For six of the eight studies reviewed for the original report, independently assigned quality rating scores were identical between two reviewers.
+For two studies, quality rating scores differed by one or two 11 point; in neither case did this difference result in a change in overall quality rating.
+The single study rated fair-quality 11 met only four out of seven predefined quality assessment criteria.
 The most important areas of concern in this study were high overall loss to followup (60/106) and the failure to specify or define adverse events in advance.

 No identified study was population-based.
-Opioids assessed were long-acting codeine, long-acting morphine (once daily or twice-daily ), transdermal fentanyl, methadone, and long-acting oxycodone.
-One study assessed both methadone and long-acting morphine.
-The number of patients on long-acting opioids in these studies ranged from 11 to 530.
-Five were prospective cohort studies 10, 26, 34, 41, 44 and three were retrospective cohorts.
-The prospective cohort studies recruited all 10, 26, 34, 41 or some of their patients from completed clinical trials.
-Three of the prospective cohorts were open-label extensions of clinical trials included in this review.
+Opioids assessed were long-acting codeine, 44 long-acting morphine (once daily36 or twice-daily56), transdermal fentanyl, ^{23, 24, 52, 55} methadone, 54 and long-acting oxycodone.
+11 One study assessed both methadone and long-acting morphine.
+53 The number of patients on long-acting opioids in these studies ranged from 11 54 to 530.
+55 Seven were prospective cohort studies ^{11, 23, 24, 36, 44, 52, 55} and three were retrospective cohorts. ^{53, 54, 56} The prospective cohort studies recruited all ^{11, 36, 44, 52} or some 55 of their patients from completed clinical trials.
+Three of the prospective cohorts ^{11, 36, 44} were open-label extensions of clinical trials included in this review.

 Results of the observational studies were not significantly different from those reported in clinical trials for gastrointestinal adverse events, neurological adverse events, and withdrawal rates due to adverse events (Table 2.2).
-The study rated fair-quality, for example, reported a rate of 31% (32/103) of withdrawal due to adverse events, which fell within the range for trials of long-acting oxycodone.
+The study rated fair-quality, 11 for example, reported a rate of 31% (32/103) of withdrawal due to adverse events, which fell within the range for trials of long-acting oxycodone.

 Some observational studies reported long-term outcomes and serious adverse events not reported in the trials.
-The largest (n=530) study reported one death (0.2%, 1/530) thought related to medication, four cases of respiratory depression (1%), and three episodes of drug abuse (0.6%).
-Two other studies reported rates of abuse, but they were retrospective studies with small samples (n=11 and 20) and no inception cohort.
-Four studies reported rates of long-term use, which could be a long-term measure of tolerability or clinical efficacy.10, 26, 34, 41 Rates ranged from 19% for transdermal fentanyl to 54% for long-acting codeine.
+The largest (n=530) study55 reported one death (0.2%, 1/530) thought related to medication, four cases of respiratory depression (1%), and three episodes of drug abuse (0.6%).
+Two other studies reported rates of abuse,^{53, 54} but they were retrospective studies with small samples (n=11 and 20) and no inception cohort.
+Four studies reported rates of long-term use, which could be a long-term measure of tolerability or clinical efficacy.
+Rates ranged from 19% for transdermal fentanyl52 to 54% for long-acting codeine.
+At

 The patients enrolled did not appear to be less selected than those in the controlled trials.
-In the prospective cohort studies, at least some participants were recruited from completed clinical trials, 10, 26, 34, 41, 44 resulting in an even more highly selected population than the original trials.
-In the retrospective studies, no inception cohort was identified and the population appeared to represent a "convenience" sample of patients for whom data was readily available.
-42, 43, 45
+In the prospective cohort studies, at least some participants were recruited from completed clinical trials, ^{11, 36, 44, 52, 55} resulting in an even more highly selected population than the original trials.
+In the retrospective studies, no inception cohort was identified and the population appeared to represent a "convenience" sample of patients for whom data was readily available. ^{53, 54, 56}

-No meaningful conclusions regarding comparative adverse event risk of longacting opioids can be drawn from these observational studies.
+No meaningful conclusions regarding comparative adverse event risk of longacting opioids can be drawn from these cohort studies.